The School of Information

 development, and working collaboratively with faculty and staff to

 promote student success.

-- All faculty also support activities and preparation needed to maintain accreditation.
+- All faculty also support activities and preparation needed to

 - To ensure teaching presence in our online classes each iSchool

 faculty member must include one or more of the following types of

 recorded (video or audio) content for each week or module:

 - Introductions to weekly/unit content and activities